 Parkinson’s team launched the first GPS test satellite, Navstar 1, in 1978.

-Who Else Was Involved?
+Who Else Was Involved in Invention of GPS?

 We have mapped the key contributors for GPS below.